bhillebrecht/CertifiedML-ODE/README.md

 # Certified Physics Informed Neural Network

 Before using the here published code, be aware that the code is published under MIT common license, as found in the LICENSE file enclosed.
-To quote this work in publications, refer to the CITATION file, therein we kindly ask to consider citing
+To use this work in academic publications, we kindly ask to consider citing

 **TODO Insert Arxiv Link**